 Shirley served as genealogist for the Clan MacKenzie Society of Nova Scotia for twelve years, during which time she assisted people from different parts of the world in search of their family roots.
 Material on the various families she researched has been placed with the current genealogist, for the Clan MacKenzie Society collection.

-Jim and Shirley are members of the Annapolis Valley Historical Society, Jim has served on the Board of Directors for the Museum, was Chairperson of the Library Committee.
-Both have done volunteer work in the Library and have contributed to its holdings.
+Jim and Shirley were members of the Annapolis Valley Historical Society, Jim served on the Board of Directors for the Museum, was Chairperson of the Library Committee.
+Both were library volunteers and contributed to its holdings.
 (The Nova Scotia Genealogist, vol. XIX, no. 2, pp. 75-76).

 |Allan E. Marble

 |Eleanor Robertson Smith